 South Greenland - Day 5 : Swamps

-I climbed a nearby hill to take some photos.
-It was good I had logged my tent's position beforehand, because after just a few minutes of walking it was nearly impossible to recognize it in the huge landscape.
+Later, I climbed a nearby hill to take some photos.
+It was good I had logged my tent's position beforehand, because after just a few minutes of walking it was nearly impossible to distinguish it in the huge landscape.
 The view towards the glacier in the north was beautiful.
-Back at my tent I cooked and charged my camera.
-The next 2 days I would walk along glacial lakes, which would be pretty and easy to navigate around.
+Back at my tent I cooked and recharged my camera.
+The following 2 days I would be walking along glacial lakes, which would be pretty and easy to navigate around.
 Besides some small pains and a bit of hunger the hiking was still going well.
 I did keep thinking I heard a helicopter in the distance, but didn't see anything.
-Today I again didn't see anyone.
+This day I again didn't see anyone.